-The Society holds a deferred tax asset of £2,149k.
-This relates primarily to excess expenses over income in 2021 and are recognised to the extent that the realisation of the related tax benefit through future taxable profits is probably.
+The Society recognises a deferred tax asset of £21,149k. £19,687k relates to excess expenses over income in 2022.
+Deferred tax assets have been recognised to the extent that the benefits can be realised through the reversion of deferred tax liabilities relating to income taxes levied by the same taxation authority.